ktchu/STEAM-Garden/meanderings/2022-09-14-Generalization-of-Orthogonal-Projection-Transformation-Formulas.md

 In higher dimensions, we have a similar linear transformation between the decomposition of a vector over $(U, U^\perp)$ and its decomposition over $(V, V^\perp)$, where $U$ and $V$ are subspaces having the same dimension and $U^\perp$ and $V\perp$ are their respective orthogonal complements.
-The simple transformation in two dimensions generalizes to:
+The simple transformation in two dimensions generalizes to

 $$
 \begin{align}